Romkin7/docker-class/README.md

 `docker compose up -d` to run in the background or `docker compose up`.

 To stop all running containers use `docker compose domn`

+## React App Exits Immediately with Docker Run Command

+3-22-2020

+Due to a recent update in the Create React App library, we will need to change how we start our containers.

+In the upcoming lecture, you'll need to add the -it flag to run the container in interactive mode:

+`docker run -it -p 3000:3000 IMAGE_ID`